Owen Summers Jr.: Civic contributions

-He served as chairman of the blood bank program of the Clark County Red Cross Chapter from 1954–1957.
+He served as chairman of the blood bank program of the Clark County Red Cross Chapter from 1954 to 1957.
 He was a former president of the Clark County Historical Society and a former president and one of the leaders in establishing the Clark County Historical Museum.
-General Summers was on the board of directors of National Historic Sites Commission, a member of the Companions of the Military Order of World Wars of Portland, member and president of the Vancouver Rotary Club, and served on the board of directors of Junior Achievement.
+General Summers was on the board of directors of the National Historic Sites Commission, a member of the Companions of the Military Order of World Wars of Portland, a member and president of the Vancouver Rotary Club, and served on the board of directors of Junior Achievement.
 He was a member and vestryman of St. Luke's Episcopal Church (Vancouver, Washington) and a faithful churchman.
 He was Sr. Warden of the parish in 1956.
-In memory of General Summers, a flag was created and installed in the church that is an exact replica of the standard of the Regiment of Mounted Riflemen which arrived at Fort Vancouver October 19, 1848.
+In memory of General Summers, a flag was created and installed in the church that is an exact replica of the standard of the Regiment of Mounted Riflemen which arrived at Fort Vancouver on October 19, 1848.

 Owen Summers Jr. died in Vancouver WA, on April 2, 1971.